Lead Safe Mama, LLC’s 2025 Top Slow Cooker Pick — a Discussion with XRF Test Results

 • 14,000 ppm Lead — Power Cord

-It looks like we may have found the Holy Grail of Slow Cookers!
+Section #3) It looks like we may have found the Holy Grail of Slow Cookers!

 What’s so great and unusual about the 360 Cookware Slow Cooker?

-1. We have always recommended cooking in a combination of cookware — specifically a mix of vessels including uncoated high quality stainless steel (the highest quality you can afford), uncoated cast iron, and clear (uncoated / unpainted) glass.
+1. We have always recommended cooking in a combination of cookware — specifically a mix of vessels, including uncoated high quality stainless steel (the highest quality you can afford), uncoated cast iron, and clear (uncoated/ unpainted) glass.
 You can read more about this here.

-• In addition to the level being incredibly low (again, lower than any other functionally comparable product on the market), the owners of 360 Cookware (Beth and Bryan) have made a commitment to bring that level “closer to zero” in future batches, agreeing to work with Lead Safe Mama, LLC in an advisory capacity — having us test and evaluate possible materials prior to manufacturing future iterations of the product in support of the quest to make an entirely Lead-free cooking base.
+• In addition to the level being incredibly low (again, lower than any other functionally comparable product on the market), the owners of 360 Cookware (Beth and Bryan) have made a commitment to bring that level “closer to zero” in future batches, agreeing to work with Lead Safe Mama, LLC in an advisory capacity by having us test and evaluate possible materials prior to manufacturing future iterations of the product in support of the quest to make an entirely Lead-free cooking base.

-• To reiterate: the levels found are extremely low, they are also levels that are considered safe by ALL standards (including the standards applied to items intended for use by children).
+• To reiterate: The levels found are extremely low, they are also levels that are considered safe by ALL standards (including the standards applied to items intended for use by children).
 There is no other product with heating element toxicant levels this low (that we are aware of).

-Note: This is not a Nickel-Free product.
-If you have a diagnosed Nickel allergy or sensitivity this may not be the best product for you.
-We’re hopeful that 360 Cookware will consider making a Nickel-Free version sometime soon!
+Note: This is not a Nickel-free product.
+If you have a diagnosed Nickel allergy or sensitivity, this may not be the best product for you.
+We’re hopeful that 360 Cookware will consider making a Nickel-free version sometime soon!

-for the 360 Cookware
+Section #4) XRF Test Results for the 360 Cookware Slow Cooker

 All XRF readings are repeated multiple times to confirm the test results.
 One full set of readings for each component tested is listed below.